ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]TeamProjectPractice.md

 # Team Project Practice

-The most important aspect of this exercise is to **start practcding the process that you'll use to develop your prototype app that your team will show off in week 7**.
+The most important aspect of this exercise is to **start practicing the process that you'll use to develop your prototype app that your team will show off in week 7**.
 The specific app that you'll be developing this week ('YourShare') is different from your team's app prototype but the overall steps & approach will be the same for both (or at least very similar).

 IMPORTANT NOTE: We will start working on the YourShare app today *and we will keep working on it throughout this week*.
 There's a lot to do and it will take a while for this all to fully sink in.

 Today we'll be working on the following:

 1. Each team will review the YourShare spec and then break down the engineering work.
-2. The teams then merge initial changes for the project into the same repo and resolve and resolve any merge issues.
+2. The teams then merge initial changes for the project into the same repo and resolve any merge issues.

 **The goal is not to complete the prototype of the app rather gain experience breaking down the work, coding together, and resolving conflicts.**